Notable vegan iodine sources include iodized salt, sea vegetables, and vegan iodine supplements.

 If you want to get a sense of iodine levels in your diet, consider using a nutrient tracking app, such as Cronometer (affiliate link*) to track your intake.

 Remember though: no tracking app is perfect, improper use can skew results, and some nutrient levels may be inaccurate.
-Talk to a Registered Dietitian about other ways to assess your iodine intake from vegan diets, and always consult your doctor before adding any supplement.
+Talk to a Registered Dietitian about other ways to assess your iodine intake from your vegan diet, and always consult your doctor before adding any supplement.

 What Iodine Supplements Are Best?

-Plant Based “Milks” And “Cheese” Are a Good Source of Iodine
+Are Processed Plant Based Products a Good Source of Iodine?

 We are not aware of any studies that show vegan diets directly cause iodine deficiency.